 local crate | The crate currently being compiled.
 This is in contrast to "upstream crates" which refer to dependencies of the local crate. |

-LTO | Short for Link-Time Optimizations, this is a set of optimizations offered by LLVM that occur just before the final binary is linked.
+LTO | Short for link-time optimizations, this is a set of optimizations offered by LLVM that occur just before the final binary is linked.
 These include optimizations like removing functions that are never used in the final program, for example.
 ThinLTO is a variant of LTO that aims to be a bit more scalable and efficient, but possibly sacrifices some optimizations.
 You may also read issues in the Rust repo about "FatLTO", which is the loving nickname given to non-Thin LTO.
 LLVM documentation: here and here. |

 LLVM | (actually not an acronym :P) an open-source compiler backend.
 It accepts LLVM IR and outputs native binaries.
 Various languages (e.g. Rust) can then implement a compiler front-end that outputs LLVM IR and use LLVM to compile to all the platforms LLVM supports. |